vegetabill/brainbox-design-site/cv.md

 _2014-2019 (San Francisco)_

+_💾 Tech stacks: Rails, Python, Apache Spark, React, Java, MySQL_

 ### Revenue Engineering Team (2017-2019)

-- Led team of 7 other engineers to deliver ad products and author promo features for largest business unit in the org, collecting >\$1MM monthly revenue
+- Led team of 7 other engineers to deliver ad products and author promo features for largest business unit in the org, collecting $2MM monthly revenue
+- Partnered with Kindle engineering teams to share ebook deal data via internal schema-based publishing platform
+- Resolved on-call tickets for Kindle-facing services, overnight email pipeline, and public website both as SME and coordinating with other ops and engineering teams inside and outside Goodreads
 - Coached engineers on the team via regular 1:1's as well as advising product managers and other senior technical leaders
 - Analyzed and estimated multiple projects for business and technical stakeholders ranging in size up to 24 dev-months
 - Coached first-time Tech Lead to build confidence and empower team